Frequently asked questions about tax lien foreclosure cases in the Land Court

 13. When can a tax foreclosure case be filed in the Land Court?

-Six months after a taking, sale, or assignment, either the city, town, or third-party holder of your tax title may file a complaint in the Land Court, which begins a foreclosure case.
+The city, town, or third-party holder of your tax title may file a complaint in the Land Court.
+This must be done either six or twelve months later depending on the date of the taking or sale.
+The complaint begins a foreclosure case.
 The complaint should include: a copy of the tax taking document or collector’s deed, any assignment or transfer of the tax title to a third party, and a copy of the assessing map.
-However, if the property is either abandoned or assessed to be worth less than the amount due, the city or town does not need to wait six months and can file a case immediately.
-The city, town, or third party can also file a case immediately if you, as the record owner of the property, consent in writing.
+If the property is abandoned or worth less than the amount due, the city or town can file a case immediately.
+They do not need to wait.
+The city, town, or third party can also file a case immediately if you consent in writing.

 14. How will I receive notice that there is a tax foreclosure case concerning my property?

-Promptly after each new tax foreclosure case is filed in the Land Court, the Court will appoint an independent title examiner to prepare a brief title report.
-Title examiners are asked to file their report with the court within 60 days from the date of their appointment.
+After each new tax foreclosure case is filed in the Land Court, the Court will appoint an independent title examiner to prepare a brief title report.
+Title examiners are asked to file their report with the court within 60 days of the date of their appointment.
 The purpose of the report is to provide a list of those parties with registered or recorded interests in the property.

-If you never received notice of a tax foreclosure case involving a property in which you owned an interest, and the court entered a judgment of foreclosure, the court may (in some cases) be able to vacate the judgment, depending on the circumstances of your case.
+If you never received notice of a tax foreclosure case involving a property you owned, and the court entered a judgment of foreclosure, you may (in some cases) request that the court vacate the judgment.
+This depends on the circumstances of your case.

 15. I’ve received notice that a tax foreclosure case has been filed in the Land Court concerning my property.
 What do I need to do?

-Your answer must be filed before the return date specified in the notice, and you must serve the answer on the plaintiff.
-You must also file a certificate of service – this indicates to the court that you have, in fact, served the complaint on the plaintiff.
+File your answer by the return date specified in the notice.
+Also, serve the answer on the plaintiff.
+You must also file a certificate of service.
+It shows the court that you have served the complaint on the plaintiff.
 The Land Court has a Tax Lien Answer and Certificate of Service form that you may use.
-Your answer should first state the nature of the interest you claim to have in the property, and then make an offer to redeem the property, and/or describe your legal challenge to the validity of the tax title.
-(However, the court cannot consider any argument about the city or town’s assessed valuation of your property; this issue must have been addressed in a separate process called “tax abatement” over which the Land Court has no jurisdiction.
+Your answer should first state the nature of the interest you claim to have in the property.
+Then make an offer to redeem it, and/or describe your legal challenge to the tax title validity.
+(But, the court cannot consider any argument about the city or town’s assessed valuation of your property.
+This must have been addressed in a process called “tax abatement” over which the Land Court has no jurisdiction.
 For more information on the strict deadlines and rules of the tax abatement process, see Real Estate Tax Appeals: A Helpful Guide for Taxpayers and Assessors and Property Tax Forms and Guides).

 16. What happens if I don’t file an answer to the complaint?

-You might be defaulted, which means that, because you did not answer, the court has determined that you have admitted the plaintiff’s allegations in the complaint or are not contesting the case.
-The court may issue a judgment of foreclosure, preventing you from reclaiming ownership of your property.
+You might be defaulted, which means that, because you did not answer, the court has determined that you have admitted the plaintiff’s claims or are not contesting the case.
+The court may issue a judgment of foreclosure, preventing you from reclaiming your property.
 If this happens, you will lose ownership of the property.
+If you lose ownership of the property, you still can seek compensation from the plaintiff for the excess value of the property (the “excess equity”) after the tax debt has been satisfied.
+Massachusetts law does not give the Land Court jurisdiction over excess equity claims.
+Any dispute arising from these excess equity claims must be filed in the Superior Court of the county where the property is located.

 17. I’ve filed and served my answer.
 What happens next?